 AUSTIN: And you can find me at Austin_Walker on Twitter, and also on Ello?
 I haven't been using Ello, but I camped that Austin_Walker spot just in case someone else wanted to impersonate me.

 AUSTIN (CONT.): So, Friends at the Table.
 We hit a point a couple of weeks ago while recording a game set in that tower where it was like, okay, this is too big.
 We have too many players as it is, in order for things like combat to move smoothly, and for it to really feel like a conversation between friends.
-And Andrew wanted to join us, and he'd wanted to join us from before that, but I didn't wanna just... throw a sixth player character on top of an already large party in the middle of an adventure. [scattered laughter] But, now we've split into these two smaller groups, and these groups might not be permanent.
+And Andrew wanted to join us, and he'd wanted to join us from before that, but I didn't wanna just... throw a sixth player character on top of an already large party in the middle of an adventure.
+But, now we've split into these two smaller groups, and these groups might not be permanent.
 These groups might switch up a little bit going, again, not in the middle of an adventure, but during some downtime, for instance.
 We'll see how that shakes out.

 AUSTIN (CONT.): We are playing Dungeon World, which is a game by Sage LaTorra and Adam Koebel.
 It is a hack of Apocalypse World by D Vincent Baker.
 And... when we last left off...
 Does anybody wanna do a super brief recap of the final events of the last episode for us?